Puss in Boots at Hackney Empire

 Puss in Boots really is full-force panto: it has catchy songs performed brilliantly by Mark Dickman and his musicians, audience participation, really bad baddies and really good goodies.
 It has colourful costumes by designer Lotte Collett (including a social media themed frock for Dame Nettie) and bright sets.
 It does not rely on the big names of obsolescing celebrities, but rather on pure talent.
 Puss in Boots shows how theatre, without pretension and without cynicism, can look to traditional roots to fulfil the cliché.
 This is fun for all the family.

-Puss in Boots is on at the Hackney Empire until 5th January 2014, for further information or to book visit here.
+Puss in Boots is at the Hackney Empire until 5th January 2014.
+For further information or to book visit the theatre’s website here.

 Watch the cast and crew talk about the production here: